 The damaging defeat had instigated a supporters’ inquiry; with fans pointing the finger of blame at various members of the squad.
 19-year-old winger Cristiano Ronaldo was being called a show-pony who couldn’t deliver the goods on the big stage.
-Diego Forlan was being blamed for not turning into the 30-goal-a-season-striker that many thought he was destined to become.
-And new goalkeeper Tim Howard was being criticised for dropping the clanger that led to Porto’s big goal.
+Diego Forlan was being criticised for a lack of goals.
+And goalkeeper Tim Howard was also under fire for dropping the clanger that led to Porto’s big goal.

-Form was poor and confidence was low.
-After a painful night in Europe, all United wanted on the weekend was to curl up under the covers – but were instead tasked with stomping down the road and putting their irritating noisy neighbours in their place.
+After a painful night in Europe, all United wanted was to curl up under the covers for the whole weekend – but were instead tasked with trudging down the road and putting their irritating noisy neighbours in their place.

 They didn’t really want to be there.
 And City smelled blood.

 Over 47,200 fans packed into the ground for the first ever derby clash at the City of Manchester Stadium, with United supporters – still hungover from their Champions League defeat – trying to find their bearings in unfamiliar surroundings.

 City hadn’t quite gotten used to their upgraded digs just yet either.
 They’d shown a few symptoms of home sickness since leaving Maine Road behind – having won just twice at the new ground.

 But on this particular Sunday afternoon, they were playing host to their most-anticipated visitors of the season.
 And there’d be no welcome mat.